Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest postcode level ATO data for financial year ending June 2022 shows median income in Ipswich - East was $51,155 and average income was $56,488.
-This contrasts with Greater Brisbane's median income of $55,645 and average income of $70,520 during the same period.
-Based on Wage Price Index growth rate of 13.99% from July 2022 to September 2025, estimated median income in Ipswich - East would be approximately $58,312 and average income would be around $64,391 by the end of September 2025.
-According to the 2021 Census, incomes in Ipswich - East fall between the 18th and 25th percentiles nationally for households, families, and individuals.
-Income distribution data reveals that 29.9% (5,668 individuals) earn between $1,500 and $2,999 annually, consistent with broader regional trends where 33.3% fall into the same category.
-Housing affordability pressures are severe in Ipswich - East, with only 83.0% of income remaining after housing costs, ranking at the 18th percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that income in Ipswich - East SA2 is below the national average.
+The median income is $51,155 and the average income stands at $56,488.
+This contrasts with Greater Brisbane's figures of a median income of $55,645 and an average income of $70,520.
+Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates for Ipswich - East would be approximately $58,312 (median) and $64,391 (average) as of September 2025.
+The 2021 Census reports that household, family and personal incomes in Ipswich - East fall between the 18th and 25th percentiles nationally.
+Distribution data shows that the $1,500 - $2,999 earnings band captures 29.9% of the community (5,668 individuals), consistent with broader trends across the region showing 33.3% in the same category.
+Housing affordability pressures are severe, with only 83.0% of income remaining after housing costs, ranking at the 18th percentile nationally.

 Frequently Asked Questions - Income